ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 ```

+See the [Symbol Graphics](#symbol-graphics) section for more information about Symbol data.

-### Palette
+## Palette
-The Palette defines a set of contextual prototypes that can be used in the Score.
+The `/palette` sub-bundle defines a set of contextual prototypes that can be used in the Score.

-Since Staves are containers for Symbols, and determine how a given Symbol is interpreted (e.g. as a notation reference key), the Stave prototypes also contain Symbol prototypes, which define a set of input and output mappings between graphic and control parameters.
+Since Staves are containers for Symbols, and determine how a given Symbol is interpreted.
+A Stave prototypes also contains Symbol prototypes, which include a set of input and output scripts that map between graphic and control parameters, relative to the Stave.
+The `/script` mappings can be thought of as a kind of notation key for a custom clef and staff (see Parameter and Mapping Expressions below for more information).

 The format for a Stave/Symbol prototype is as follows: